 For any person suffering from carpal tunnel syndrome, it is very important to choose the best mouse for carpal tunnel to prevent pain.
 As you know, carpal tunnel syndrome is a medical condition that cause pain, numbness, tingling, pins and needles in your hands.
 Fortunately, with an ergonomic mouse you can get rid of these irritating symptoms.
 Since there are lots of mouse brands and models, it may seem hard to choose the right mouse.
 In this guide, we will help you to buy the best mouse for carpal tunnel syndrome.
 We have made a deep research in Reddit, Amazon, Google, popular social networks and forums to create this guide, so you should definitely read it.

 There are some important things you need to consider when choosing a mouse for carpal tunnel syndrome.
 Your new mouse should have an ergonomic design and it should be compatible with the hand you mainly use (right or left).
 It should also have the right size for your hand to prevent “incorrect mouse gripping”.
 You should consider its price, specifications and mouse pad you use with.
-Above, you can see the most popular mice among people with carpal tunnel syndrome.
-Below, we explained the things you need to know before buying a mouse.
-In the last part, there are 5 recommended mouse options to use comfortably. ** Updated for August 2016 **
+Below, you can see the most popular mice among people with carpal tunnel syndrome.
+After that, we have explained the things you need to know before buying a mouse.
+In the last part, there are 5 recommended mouse options to use comfortably. ** Updated for April 2017 **

 How to Choose the Right Mouse for Carpal Tunnel Syndrome